Lethal white syndrome: Signs

 Unlike the premature births and stillborn or weak foals of some coat color dilution lethals, foals born with lethal white syndrome appear to be fully formed and normal.
 The coat is entirely or almost entirely white with underlying unpigmented pink skin.
 If pigmented regions are present, they may be any color, and are most common around the muzzle, underside of the barrel, and the hindquarters or tail.
 The eyes are blue.
 A few lethal white foals have been shown to be deaf.

 Healthy foals pass meconium, the first stool, soon after birth.
 Some healthy foals may require an enema to assist this process, but the meconium of LWS foals is impacted high in the intestine, and never appears, even with the use of enemas.
 Signs of colic begin to appear within the first day, and all foals with LWS die within the first few days of life.
 The painful and inevitable death that follows usually prompts veterinarians and owners to euthanize foals suspected of having lethal white syndrome.

 Death is caused by an underdeveloped part of the digestive system.
-The large intestine of the horse is a complex system where most digestion takes place, and comprises the cecum, the colon, and the rectum.
+The large intestine of the horse comprises the cecum, the colon, and the rectum.
 Necropsies on LWS foals reveal a pale, underdeveloped colon and intestinal obstruction (impaction).
 Samples of affected tissue show a lack of nerves that allow the intestine to move material through the digestive system, a condition called intestinal agangliosis.

 Closer examination of the skin and hair shows both to be unpigmented, and most hair follicles are inactive and many are devoid of hair altogether.
 All LWS foals test homozygous for a genetic abnormality.